Businesses will not be punished if they fail to meet carbon emissions targets under the federal government’s Direct Action plan.

-“But what is clear in the Green Paper is that there is no requirement for businesses to increase energy efficiency and reduce their emissions,” he said.
+“What is clear in the green paper is that there is no requirement for business to reduce carbon pollution,” he told the newspaper.

 Matthew Curnow, joint managing director of carbon tax consultancy Pangolin Associates, told SmartCompany the Direct Action plan signals a move from a system of compliance to a system of voluntary action.